Hot Topics in the Financial Services Industry

 In addition to amending SOX, the Dodd-Frank Act creates incentives to report securities and commodities law violations and protections for whistleblowers in those arenas.
-It also prohibits retaliation against employees who report violations of the Consumer Financial Protection Act of 2010 (contained in the Dodd-Frank Act) or any other law within the jurisdiction of the newly created Bureau of Consumer Financial Protection (CFPB).
+It also prohibits retaliation against employees who report violations of the Consumer Financial Protection Act of 2010 (contained in the Dodd-Frank Act) or any other law within the jurisdiction of the Consumer Financial Protection Bureau (CFPB).

 Consumer Financial Protections

 To protect consumers, the Dodd-Frank Act prohibits retaliation against employees for reporting fraudulent or unlawful conduct related to financial products or services.
 This prohibition extends to banks, nonbank financial service providers, mortgage lenders and servicers, providers of financial advisory services, consumer reporting agencies, money transmitters, providers of prepaid cards, payday lenders, credit counselors and debt settlement providers and debt collectors.

 Employees generally engage in protected activity when they disclose to certain entities or persons information concerning fraudulent or unlawful conduct related to financial products or services.
 The protected disclosures include those made internally to the employer or externally to the CFPB or any other government authority or law enforcement agency.
 Protected activity also includes initiating proceedings under any federal consumer financial law; testifying in proceedings involving any laws, rules or regulations within the CFPB's jurisdiction; or objecting to or refusing to participate in any conduct reasonably believed to violate any law, rule, order, standard or prohibition within the CFPB's authority.